miguelalarcos/quick-search-form/README.md

 # quick-search-form

-A wrap over useful:forms to generate form-objects.
+Create form-objects that you can manipulate.

 # Description

 [![Build Status](https://travis-ci.org/miguelalarcos/quick-search-form.svg?branch=master)](https://travis-ci.org/miguelalarcos/quick-search-form)

-This is a wrap over the intelligent package `useful:forms`.
 With `qForm` you change the way of thinking about forms.
 Now the form is not responsible of sending the data to the server.
 Now it just produce an object that you can manipulate and decide if to send to the server or whatever.

 For example, one of the things you can do with this package is to create a search-form, i.e., a form that produces a query Mongo-like that you can use to subscribe to some publication.